WebAssembly

 What is WebAssembly?

-WebAssembly is a dedicated binary file format that can be loaded into a web browser and run.
-Yes, it is possible to run binary files with all four major web browsers.
-Moreover, it is almost certain that you can compile programs written in your favorite programming language into a binary format that can be loaded and run with a normal browser.
+WebAssembly is a binary file format specifically designed to be loaded and executed in a web browser.
+Yes, it is possible to run binary files in all four major web browsers.
+Moreover, it is highly likely that you can compile programs written in your favorite programming language into this binary format, allowing them to be loaded and executed in a standard browser.

-In general WebAssembly is not a programming language.
-It is designed as a compilation target for traditional programming languages such as C++, Java and Python, allowing "ordinary" programs to run in a regular web browser, as well as developing software for the Web using traditional tools.
-WebAssembly is also designed to run programs at near-native speeds, making it possible to perform intensive tasks such as rendering 3D graphics or processing audio or video files in a web browser.
+In general, WebAssembly is not a programming language.
+Instead, it is designed as a compilation target for traditional programming languages such as C++, Java, and Python.
+This enables "ordinary" programs to run in regular web browsers and allows developers to create web software using familiar tools.
+WebAssembly is also optimized to execute programs at near-native speed, making it suitable for computationally intensive tasks such as rendering 3D graphics or processing audio and video files directly in a browser.

-WebAssembly like other internet standards is open.
-So using it is not a method to hide proprietary source code from its users as WebAssembly binaries can easily be converted to high-level source code, like for instance C.
+Like other internet standards, WebAssembly is open.
+Therefore, it is not a method for hiding proprietary source code, as WebAssembly binaries can be easily decompiled into high-level source code, such as C.

-WebAssembly is now supported and can be run in all major browsers: Chrome, Firefox, Safari nad Edge.
+WebAssembly is now supported by all major browsers: Chrome, Firefox, Safari, and Edge.

-WebAssembly is developed by various organizations like WebAssembly Forum, W3.org WebAssembly Working Group, Bytecode Aliance and various companies like Google, Intel, Microsoft, Amazon or Mozilla.
+WebAssembly is developed by a consortium of organizations, including the WebAssembly Forum, the W3C WebAssembly Working Group, the Bytecode Alliance, and major companies such as Google, Intel, Microsoft, Amazon, and Mozilla.

 How does it work?

-The result of compilation of high-level source code is a set of low-level instructions for a Virtual Stack Machine running in the browser.
-WebAssembly is a bytecode meaning that every single byte (except data bytes) is a specific instruction.
-For instance 0x7F (0111 1111 in binary) is a declaration of a 32-bit integer data type, 0x6A (0110 1010 in binary) is an addition instruction, while 0x0B (0000 1011 in binary) is a declaration of a conditional statement (if).
+The compilation of high-level source code results in a set of low-level instructions for a virtual stack machine running in the browser.
+WebAssembly is a bytecode format, meaning that each byte (except data bytes) corresponds to a specific instruction.
+For example, 0x7F (binary 0111 1111) represents the declaration of a 32-bit integer data type, 0x6A (binary 0110 1010) denotes an addition operation, while 0x0B (binary 0000 1011) represents a conditional statement (if).

-WebAssembly binary format (wasm) has its textual representation WebAssembly Text Format (wat).
-This format allow to write WebAssembly files by hand.
-Moreover since binary files can easily be converted to text files and vice versa they can also be used to debug compiled files from high-level languages.
-In fact Chrome Development Tools already suports it.
+WebAssembly's binary format (.wasm) has a human-readable counterpart known as the WebAssembly Text Format (.wat).
+This format allows developers to manually write WebAssembly code.
+Additionally, since binary files can be easily converted to text files and vice versa, they can be used for debugging compiled code from high-level languages.
+In fact, Chrome Developer Tools already support debugging WebAssembly code.

-The smallest structural component of WebAssembly that can be loaded into a web browser and run is a module.
-So every single WebAssembly file represents a single module.
-Conceptually, each WebAssembly module is a tree consisting of connected nodes.
-One of them is the parent node, the others are child nodes.
-These child nodes can be one of many types.
+The smallest structural unit in WebAssembly that can be loaded into a web browser and executed is a module.
+Each WebAssembly file represents a single module.
+Conceptually, a WebAssembly module is a tree structure with interconnected nodes, where one node acts as the parent, and the remaining nodes are its children.
+These child nodes can belong to various predefined types.

 ..